 The course provides instruction in basic facts on differentiation and integration of functions of several variables, limits and continuity, partial derivatives, differentials, extrema of functions of two variables, iterated integrals, triple integrals, Jacobians, vector analysis, Green's Theorem and Stoke's Theorem.

-(Offered in Spring semester of even years).
-Credits: 3 Prerequisite: MA307 with a grade of "C" or better.
+Minimum Grades - Prerequisite Text area: MA307 with a grade of "C" or better.
+Credits: 3

-MA317 - Probability Theory & Applications
+MA317 - Probability Theory and MA319 - Intermediate Statistics